CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 Unpacking too many arguments result in an argument overflow.

 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?
-The resulting variables value will become NULL (empty)
+The resulting variables value will become NULL. (empty)

 ## Software engineering